Minot1/CTF-Writeups/SpookyCTF2023/The Wizard/README.md

 ## Solution

 I used the image search of Google to find the piece of art in the picture.
-It is the mural called "Foggy Bottom" and I found a website that gives the exact address to the art.
+It is the mural called "Foggy Bottom" and I found a website that gives the exact address of the art.

 ### NICC{950_24th_St_NW_Washington_DC}